Last updated: June 2026. Written by Josh Hutcheson, OnlineCourseing editor. See our review methodology.

 Yes, by every standard measure of corporate legitimacy:

-• Founded: 2012 by Andrew Ng (former Stanford CS professor, Coursera co-founder, founder of Google Brain) and Daphne Koller (former Stanford CS professor, MacArthur Fellow)
+- Founded: 2012 by Andrew Ng (former Stanford CS professor, founder of Google Brain) and Daphne Koller (former Stanford CS professor, MacArthur Fellow)

-• Funding history: Raised ~$464M before IPO from investors including Sequoia Capital, NEA, GSV Capital
+- Funding history: Raised ~$464M before IPO from investors including Sequoia Capital, NEA, and GSV Capital

 Are Coursera Courses Accredited?

 For most learners’ purposes — getting hired, learning a skill, building a resume signal — this is fine.
-The “accreditation” question matters most if you’re trying to transfer credits to another university (you generally cannot).
+The “accreditation” question matters most if you’re trying to transfer credits to another university, which you generally cannot do with non-degree Coursera courses.

 Are Coursera Certificates Recognized by Employers?

 Generally yes for entry-level roles, with significant variation by certificate type and industry.
-Honest breakdown:
+The honest breakdown:

 Strong recognition:

-• Google Career Certificates (Data Analytics, IT Support, Project Management, UX Design): Backed by an explicit employer consortium of seven companies (Google, Walmart, Verizon, T-Mobile, Best Buy, Wayfair, others) who accept these as a hiring qualifier for entry-level roles.
+- Google Career Certificates (Data Analytics, IT Support, Project Management, UX Design): backed by an explicit employer consortium of companies (Google, Walmart, Verizon, T-Mobile, Best Buy, and others) who accept these as a hiring qualifier for entry-level roles.

-• Online degrees from accredited universities (Illinois MBA, Penn LLM, etc.): Treated as full equivalents to in-person degrees from the same institutions.
+- Online degrees from accredited universities (Illinois MBA, Penn programs, etc.): treated as full equivalents to in-person degrees from the same institutions.

 Moderate recognition:

-• IBM, Meta, Amazon Professional Certificates: Recognized in tech hiring, especially when paired with portfolio projects.
+- IBM, Meta, and Amazon Professional Certificates: recognized in tech hiring, especially when paired with portfolio projects.

-• University-issued specializations (Stanford ML, Michigan Python, Yale Negotiation): Carry academic prestige as resume signal.
+- University-issued specializations (Stanford ML, Michigan Python, Yale Negotiation): carry academic prestige as a resume signal.

 Limited recognition:

-• Standalone single courses: Useful for personal milestone, less so as resume credential.
+- Standalone single courses: useful for a personal milestone, less so as a resume credential.

 For deeper analysis: Are Coursera Certificates Worth It?